 Proficiency in English.
 Applicants whose primary language is not English must demonstrate that their knowledge of English is sufficient to pursue graduate studies in their chosen field.
 Please refer to the Graduate Admission page for further information on the Language Proficiency requirements and exemptions.

-Students receive a minimum of $17,500 per year in guaranteed funding during their two years of study.
-The average level of financial support offered to incoming students is $20,000.
+Students receive a minimum of $17,500 per year in guaranteed funding during two years of MA, and three years of PhD study.
+The level of financial support is typically higher, particularly for students who obtain scholarship support from Concordia or external funding agencies.
 Funding packages are composed of some combination of scholarships, teaching assistantships, and funds from the research supervisor.
 Students are encouraged to apply for all external scholarships (e.g., CIHR, NSERC, SSHRC, FRQS, FRQSC, NT).

 Conference travel funding is also available for students who present their work at academic conferences.